 PhD Student • Harvard University • ralf.konietzka@cfa.harvard.edu •

-I am a PhD student in Astronomy & Astrophysics at Harvard University.
+I am a PhD student in Astrophysics & Astronomy at Harvard University, working together with Prof. Lars Hernquist and Prof. Liam Connor.

 Follow @RalfKonietzka for research, news and more.